As you are look at your insurance options, you may notice different types of health plans. What do all those initials mean?

-- Exclusive Provider Organization (EPO): Similar to an HMO, with an EPO you must use network providers - doctors, hospitals and other health care providers - that participate in the plan.
+- Exclusive Provider Organization (EPO) -- An EPO works in a similar fashion to a HMO, enrollees must use network providers - doctors, hospitals and other healthcare providers - that participate in the plan.
 The only exception is for emergency care.
-Unlike an HMO, you do not need to select a Primary Care Physician, nor do you need to contact your PCP for referrals to specialists.
-However, because you are responsible for choosing specialists and hospitals, it is especially important to check with the plan by phone or their website to be sure the provider is in the network
+Unlike an HMO, enrollees do not need to select a primary care provider nor do they need to contact their primary care provider for referrals to specialists.
+It is especially important that members of an EPO to check with their plan by phone or website to be sure the provider is in network.

 - Point of Service (POS) -- This type of plan is an HMO with a feature that allows you to access out-of-network services with higher cost sharing.
 Your cost share is less when you use in-network providers.